 In connection with the start of the offensive operation by the Defense Forces of Ukraine over the past three months, the adversary have been forced to boost the size of the grouping by pulling up units and subunits from other fronts and operational reserves.
 At present, the enemy force grouping in the Kursk region amounts to some 50,000 personnel, made up mainly of units of the Naval Infantry Corps and Airborne Assault Force, which are considered the best combat-ready [among all of Russia’s military].

-During the three months of the Kursk incursion, the enemy deployed one division-size unit (the 106th Infantry Division consisting of three regiments), two brigades (11th and 83rd Separate Air Assault Brigades) and one regiment (56th DShP and 7th DShD) of the Airborne Assault Force, in addition to two brigades (155th and 810th Naval Infantry Brigades) and one regiment (177th Naval Infantry Regiment) of the Naval Infantry Corpse.
+During the three months of the Kursk incursion, the enemy deployed one division-size unit (the 106th Infantry Division consisting of three regiments), two brigades (11th and 83rd Separate Air Assault Brigades) and one regiment (56th DShP and 7th DShD) of the Airborne Assault Force, in addition to two brigades (155th and 810th Naval Infantry Brigades) and one regiment (177th Naval Infantry Regiment) of the Naval Infantry Corps.

 By the way, the redeployment of enemy's forces and capabilities continues to this day.
-To fulfill the task of quickly regaining full control over the territory of the Kursk region, one more division-size unit is being redeployed to the area, namely the 76th DShD Division consisting of three regiments with a total strength of about 7.500 personnel.
+To fulfill the task of quickly regaining full control over the territory of the Kursk region, one more division-size unit is being redeployed to the area, namely the 76th DShD Division consisting of three regiments with a total strength of about 7,500 personnel.

 IN 2025, THE GROUND FORCE WILL INCREASE THE USE OF UNMANNED GROUND SYSTEMS